Relative Reference in Conditional Formatting in Google Sheets

 Formula for a Row Range

-If the invoice numbers are in row # 1 and status are in row # 2, then the same formula rule # 1 is applicable to highlight row # 1.
+If the invoice numbers are in row #1 and the statuses are in row #2, the same formula rule #1 applies to highlight row #1.

-Just change the “Apply to range” to B1:K1 to get the highlighting as per the image below.
+Just set “Apply to range” to B1:K1 to get the highlighting, as shown below.

-To highlight both the rows, then using custom formula # 2 won’t work because there we have made the column absolute.
+To highlight both rows, using custom formula #2 won’t work because the column was made absolute.

-Here instead of the column (letter), we must make the row (number) absolute.
-Also change the range to highlight to A1:K2 from A1:K1.
+Here, instead, we must make the row (number) absolute.
+Also, change the highlight range to A1:K2.

 =B$2="Pending"

-Relative Cell Reference in Conditional Formatting in Two Sheet Tabs
+Relative Cell Reference in Conditional Formatting Across Two Sheets

 The above custom formulas won’t work if the invoice numbers are in one sheet and the statuses are in another sheet.
 No matter whether it’s column-wise or row-wise.